simonmichael/hledger_site/src/ledger.md

 or any other topic that seems relevant.
 See also [#1962](https://github.com/simonmichael/hledger/issues/1962).*

+hledger was inspired by the app that pioneered plain text accounting: Ledger (<https://ledger-cli.org>).

 ## Differences

 ### 10000 foot view

-How is hledger different from [Ledger](https://ledger-cli.org) ?
+How is hledger different from Ledger ?
 First, the high-order differences:

 - hledger is actively maintained (since 2008)
 - hledger focusses strongly on UX, reliability, and real-world practicality